Focus on the Solution, Not the Problem

 “Highly proactive people recognise their responsibility to change situations.
 They don’t blame circumstances, conditions, or conditioning for their behaviour.
 Their behaviour is a product of their own conscious choice, based on value, rather than a product of their conditions, based on feeling.”

-In business, it’s REALLY important that you focus on the solutions rather than the problems because if you don’t, you may land in a never-ending cycle of problems.
+In business, it’s really important to focus on solutions rather than problems because if you don’t, you may end up in a never-ending cycle of problems.

-Here are 5 ways to be more solution-oriented:
+Here are five ways to be more solution-oriented:

 1. Look For Likely Outcomes